bbalet/jorani/docs/install/README.md

 If you get this error : <code>upstream sent too big header while reading response header from upstream</code>, you need to enlarge the buffers used by nginx.

-Add this to your http {} of the nginx.conf file normally located at /etc/nginx/nginx.conf:
+Add this to your *http* section of the nginx.conf file normally located at /etc/nginx/nginx.conf:

     proxy_buffer_size   128k;
     proxy_buffers   4 256k;
     proxy_busy_buffers_size   256k;

-Then add this to your php location block, this will be located in your vhost file look for the block that begins with location ~ .php$ {
+Then add this to your php location block, this will be located in your vhost file look for the block that begins with <code>location ~ .php$ {</code>:

     fastcgi_buffer_size 128k;
     fastcgi_buffers 4 256k;